netfoundry/minimal-mistakes/docs/_pages/v2/guide-rest.md

 ## By Example

-The result of these HTTP requests is an AppWAN that allows an Endpoint named "client1" to initiate connections to a Service.
-You could describe any server in your Service definition, even one that is not public as long as the edge router is able to reach the server.
-The example given is a NetFoundry-hosted Edge Router performing dual functions:
+The result of these HTTP requests is an AppWAN that allows an endpoint named "client1" to initiate connections to a service.
+You could describe any server in your service definition, even one that is not public as long as the edge router is able to reach the server.
+The example given is a NetFoundry-hosted edge router performing dual functions:
-1. Edge Router for dialing Endpoints
+1. edge router for dialing endpoints
-2. Service hosting for http://eth0.me (a simple IP echo server)
+2. service hosting for http://eth0.me (a simple IP echo server)

 ### Set up Your Workspace